adamwbm/dbt_project_revv/README.md

 ```

 This will execute all transformations defined in the dbt models and materialize the marts as tables in your PostgreSQL instance.

-## Additional Notes
-- **Data Governance**: Staging models are kept lightweight and focus only on cleaning and standardizing the raw data.
-Any complex business logic or calculations are deferred to the marts layer.
-- **Performance Considerations**: Tables in the marts layer are optimized for querying and reporting to ensure fast, reliable access to financial data.
-The use of views in the staging layer keeps the development process agile and resource-efficient.